The-Code-Alchemist/Coding-Dojo/README.md

 3. Maven: Build what you developed
    1. Download Maven from https://maven.apache.org/download.cgi
+      - Feel free to try out any artifacts that are available https://mvnrepository.com/
    2. Extract the maven zip file to a directory of your choice such as
       - C:\Program Files\apache-maven-<version.number>
    3. Set MAVEN_HOME to the directory to which you extracted the Maven zip folder